IllustrisJack/ltheory-blog/src/content/posts/one-year-of-ltr-development.md

 - Replaced the proprietary FMOD audio library with an open source rust equivalent: Kira audio library.
 - Replaced SDL2 with Winit for Window context creation
-- (Upcoming) Replaced the Bullet physics library with the Rapier physics library which should be more performant
+- Replaced the Bullet physics library with the Rapier physics library which should be more performant
 - Added Glam math library

 ## Additional engine systems